Young artists flourish in Mayfield's Conservatory for the Arts

 We dance, draw, paint, write, take stunning photos and sing our hearts out.
 We love to perform under a spotlight.
 The Conservatory is far more than an extracurricular activity.
 With rigor and excitement our UC-accredited courses unfold on stage, in studios and in hands-on workshops as Mayfield trains the next generation of artists and artistic thinkers.

 We nurture and develop artistic talent

 Mayfield’s signature Conservatory for the Arts program strikes an engaging balance for both aspiring and dedicated artists.
-For more than 25 years our program has produced artistic thinkers who know how to integrate creativity, voice and expression into their lives.
+For the past 30 years, our program has produced artistic thinkers who know how to integrate creativity, voice and expression into their lives.
 Our artists develop confidence and resilience as they form bonds with a group of girls who become their closest friends.

 Mayfield teachers are working artists who enthusiastically share their real-world knowledge at every meeting.
 As Holy Child educators they teach students to use their artistic gifts to engage with and interpret the world around them.

 Art is a universal language, and also a discipline which calls for close attention, leading to wonderment and contemplation.